jwamin/Mandelbrot-C/README.md

 `.ppm` output

-current status - able to draw tiles from the set by setting the max dimensions
+current status - able to draw regions from the set by setting the max dimensions, origin, height and width. (pictured)

+CMake configuration for build with macOS or WSL / Linux.

+### Working on...

+* Point and Rect Structs for easier function call sites

+* POSIX Threaded rendering of tiles for assembling into complete image

+* Static library for use in Graphical Apps

+* CLI

 ### Nice Ideas